YahyaS3d/Basic-Mini-Shell/README.txt

 main(): execute the program and run it functionality

 ==Program Files==
-ex1.c - this file contains the main program with all functions README.txt - description for the program
+mini-shell.c - this file contains the main program with all functions README.txt - description for the program

 ==How to compile?==
-compile: gcc ex1.c -o ex1
+compile: gcc mini-shell.c -o run
-run: ./ex1
+run: ./run

 ==Input:==
 OS commands from the user, which supported in bash\shill